 But I’m not the only that has used a bit of spray paint to transform these brightly colored bins.
 Have a look.

-Katie, from Little House of Four, took some smaller bins, and, using a little navy spray paint and cute metal pulls, created these adorable storage containers.
-Read more about Katie’s transformation here.
+Katie, from Little House of Four, took some smaller bins and, using a little navy spray paint and cute metal pulls, created these adorable storage containers.

-Melissa, over at Polish Habitat, has one of the most amazing pantry transformations I’ve ever seen, and Dollar Store bins made an appearance.
+Melissa, over at Polished Habitat, has one of the most amazing pantry transformations I’ve ever seen, and dollar store bins made an appearance.
 Those white and gold bins used to be blue and purple.
 Gold and white spray paint, along with some adhesive vinyl labels, created storage to match the rest of her pantry.
-You can see more of this pantry here.
-Melissa also sells her pantry labels in her Etsy shop here.

 Kim, at The Kim Six Fix, took some bright pink Dollar Store bins and made these adorable vintage locker baskets.
 To see more about this transformation, including how to make the metal locker tags, go here.